Want to write a short story? Writing short fiction is fun, and profitable too.

 Therefore, when you’re writing your short stories, don’t concern yourself about the theme until you’ve written the first draft.
 If you still can’t find a theme, don’t worry about it.
 Get someone else to read it, you may be too close to it.

-According to our definition, for a short story we need:
+According to our definition, to write a short story we need:

 * A plot